underlines/awesome-ml/llm-tools.md

 - [PR-Agent](https://github.com/Codium-ai/pr-agent) is an open-source tool that uses AI to automatically analyze, review, and provide suggestions for improving pull requests, enhancing code quality and development efficiency across multiple git platforms by automating common PR management tasks.
 - [ScholArxiv](https://github.com/dagmawibabi/ScholArxiv) is a GUI based assistant to search, read, bookmark, share, and download academic papers from the arXiv repository, featuring LLM-driven capabilities to provide summaries and in-depth exploration of research content
 - [Composio](https://github.com/ComposioHQ/composio) provides AI agents with a library of over 100 function calling tools, enabling seamless interaction across multiple platforms and tools to enhance AI agent functionality, tool calling capability and automation
+- [Agent-Zero](https://github.com/frdel/agent-zero) is an open ended agent framework without predefined tasks for open ended usage that dynamically grows from usage, with multi-agent cooperation, operating system and coding capabilities, with added features for real-time intervention and logging of activities
+- [screenpipe](https://github.com/mediar-ai/screenpipe) open source Microsoft Recall and rewind.ai and second brain alternative with continuous screen and audio recording on your device to do RAG and question answering on everythin you do digitally

 ## Multi Modal